 - Dog Boots – Boots will go a long way in protecting the dog’s paws against the snowy weather.
 Plus you might get some good vines out of your dog prancing in their boots.

 - Diet – During the cold weather, you should feed your dog more.
 This helps build up extra fat to help them tolerate the cold.

-- Comfortable blanket and bedding – Make sure your dog can access a warm bedding and blanket whenever he is inside the house.
+- Comfortable blanket and bedding – Make sure your dog can access warm bedding and blanket whenever he is inside the house.
 The bedding should be off the ground.
 Consider getting him a safe house to protect him from the cold when outside the house.

 - Stay dry – The dog should be kept dry always.
 Quickly dry him up if he gets wet.
 Gently wipe them with a towel and remove wet coats.

 If you own a pet, it’s your responsibility to ensure its general health and well-being.
-You should strive to keep them dry, warm and safe.
-On the extreme end of things, severe cold can be deadly for pets – same way it is for humans.
+You should strive to keep them dry, warm, and safe.
+On the extreme end of things, severe cold can be deadly for pets – the same way it is for humans.
 If left in the cold for long, dogs risk hypothermia with may result in cardiac arrest.
 Taking the necessary precautions will keep your dog from getting sick, saving you from those trips to the emergency vet clinic.